 Other Resources You May Be Interested In:

 Are you looking for ready-made, student-friendly resources that will meet the needs of ALL the students in your classroom?
 Check out these resources!
-Materials shown in this blogpost are apart of The Animal Report: Differentiated Templates resource!
+Materials shown in this blogpost are a part of The Animal Report – Differentiated Templates and Arctic Animals Trading Cards products.

 “I cannot even put into words how great this product was for my reluctant writers!
 It was magical to see their finished products and so proud to do their speeches!
 A+++++++++++”